 - 36 The Indian Parliament has approved the Code on Social Security, 2020 which would impact the contributions by the company towards Provident Fund and Gratuity.
 The Ministry of Labour and Employment has released draft rules for the Code on Social Security, 2020 on November 13, 2020, and has invited suggestions from stakeholders which are under active consideration by the Ministry.
-The Company will assess the impact and its evaluation once the subject rules are notified and will give appropriate impact in its financial statements in the period in which, the Code becomes effective and the related rules to determine the financial impact are published. - 37 The Group has recognized notional interest on lease liability of ₹ 22.57 million (Corresponding period ₹ 14.07 million / previous year: ₹ 57.53 million) under finance cost as required by Ind AS 116: Leases. - 38 The Parent Company has deposits of ₹ 430 million with the financial institutions viz.
+The Company will assess the impact and its evaluation once the subject rules are notified and will give appropriate impact in its financial statements in the period in which, the Code becomes effective and the related rules to determine the financial impact are published. - 37 The Group has recognized notional interest on lease liability of ₹ 63.19 million (Corresponding period ₹ 41.62 million / previous year: ₹ 57.53 million) under finance cost as required by Ind AS 116: Leases. - 38 The Parent Company has deposits of ₹ 430 million with the financial institutions viz.
 Infrastructure Leasing & Financial Services Ltd. (IL&FS) and IL&FS Financial Services Ltd. (referred to as "IL&FS Group") as on the balance sheet date.
 These were due for maturity from January 2019 to June 2019.
-In view of the uncertainty prevailing with respect to recovery of outstanding balances from IL&FS Group, Management of the Parent Company has fully provided for these deposits, along with interest accrued thereon till the date the deposits had become doubtful of recovery.
+In view of the uncertainty prevailing with respect to recovery of outstanding balances from IL&FS Group.
+Management of the Parent Company has fully provided for these deposits, along with interest accrued thereon till the date the deposits had become doubtful of recovery.
 The Management is hopeful of recovery though with a time lag.
-The Parent Company continues to monitor developments in the matter and is committed to take steps including legal action that may be necessary to ensure full recovery of the said deposits. - 39 The condensed interim financial statements are presented in ₹ million and decimal thereof except for per share information or as otherwise stated.
+The Parent Company has to monitor developments in the matter and is committed to take steps including legal action that may be necessary to ensure full recovery of the said deposits.

-40 Previous year's figures have been regrouped where necessary to conform to current year's classification.
+39 Previous year's /period's figures have been regrouped where necessary to conform to current period's classification.

-For Walker Chandiok & Co LLP
+For Walker Chandiok & Co LLP Chartered Accountants